fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

     open System.Threading.Tasks

     let loop (token: CancellationToken) = task {
         for cnt in [ 0 ..
-10 ] do
+9 ] do
             printf $"{cnt}: And..."
             do!
-Task.Delay((TimeSpan.FromSeconds 1), token)  // token is required for Task.Delay to be interruptible
+Task.Delay((TimeSpan.FromSeconds 2), token)  // token is required for Task.Delay to be interruptible
             printfn "Done"
     }

-    let cts = new CancellationTokenSource (TimeSpan.FromSeconds 3)
+    let cts = new CancellationTokenSource (TimeSpan.FromSeconds 5)
     let runningLoop = loop cts.Token
     try
         runningLoop.GetAwaiter().GetResult()  // (1)
     with :?
-TaskCanceledException -> printfn "Canceled"
+OperationCanceledException -> printfn "Canceled"

 Output:

     0: And...Done
     1: And...Done
-    1: And...Canceled
+    2: And...Canceled

 (1) `.GetAwaiter().GetResult()` used for demonstration only.
 Read about [async/await Best Practices](https://learn.microsoft.com/en-us/archive/msdn-magazine/2013/march/async-await-best-practices-in-asynchronous-programming#async-all-the-way)